samiBendou/meca3/README.md

 - **Points mechanics** features to move a point according to dynamic equation

-- **Mechanics of dependant systems** representation with dependant points field
+- **Mechanics of dependent systems** representation with dependent points field

 Feel free to propose contributions to the project : [guide](https://github.com/samiBendou/meca3/blob/master/CONTRIBUTING.md) :satellite: